ProcessMethod to the madness!

 Lastly, this one also ties up with the first point that if one is keen to seek and learn there is always a teacher available.

 It was not that the absence of a process which was a worry, it was what the process can do and how it helps, which is the reason over the years I have found enormous benefit in having a process and continuously applying, testing and changing based on my personal work-style and also demands of the work at that point of time.

-What the lack of process did was that I see url had no idea why something was not working and more importantly why something was working.
+What the lack of process did was that I do u need a prescription for viagra in canada had no idea why something was not working and more importantly why something was working.

-As is commonly known – source if we don’t measure something we cannot improve upon.
+As is commonly known – see url if we don’t measure something we cannot improve upon.